Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Straight line

 The string dual of this setup is a single D3-brane floating in $AdS_5$ parallel to the boundary at the radial distance

-The inverse proportionality of $z_0$ and $v$ follows from the dimensional analysis, while the precise coefficient is a result of matching the energy of the string stretched to the horizon and the mass of a static W-boson.
+The inverse proportionality between $z_0$ and $v$ follows from the dimensional analysis, while the precise coefficient comes from matching the energy of the string stretched to the horizon and the mass of a static W-boson.
 The R-symmetry orientation of the condensate $v_i/v$ determines where the D3-brane is placed on $S^5$.

 As we already mentioned, the conformal sector overshadows the effects of symmetry breaking by the sheer volume of large-$N$ diagrams.
-To probe the symmetry breaking we introduce a connected correlator, in which the "trivial" conformal contribution is subtracted:
+To probe the effects of the symmetry breaking we introduce a connected correlator, in which the "trivial" conformal contribution is subtracted:

 In the string language, the subtraction term is the disc amplitude, proportional to $N$ and decoupled from the D3-brane.
 The connected correlator corresponds to the cylinder amplitude, of order $\mathcal{O}(1)$, with the string attached by one end to the Wilson loop and by the other end to the brane, as illustrated in fig.~\ref{stringWS}.